Logging

 2021-08-10 09:33:23,677 [P25776/D1/T22] INFO Umbraco.Cms.Core.Services.Implement.ContentService - Document Home (id=1062) has been published.

-Here is an example of the same log message represented as JSON, you can see here we have much more information that would allow us to search & filter logs based on these properties with an appropriate logging system.
+Here is an example of the same log message represented as JSON.
+More information is available and allows you to search and filter logs based on these properties with an appropriate logging system.

 {